fadein/take/README.md

 -   **Chained timers:**
     ```
-    take 25 minutes to work on the report then take 5 minutes to take a break
+    take 25 minutes to work on the report then take 5 minutes to relax
     ```

 -   **Budget-based timers:**
     ```
-    take a budget of 1 hour then take 50% to work on feature A then take 50% to work on feature B
+    take a budget of 1 hour to take 50% to work on feature A then take 50% to work on feature B
     ```

 -   **More complex natural language:**
     ```
-    take two and a half hours to finish the prototype
+    take twenty two hours to finish the prototype
+    take a grundle of minutes to grouse at great gritty grumps then take several hours to have a nap
+    take one trillion two billion three million four thousand and five seconds to walk to the moon
     ```

 ## Controls